-There’s more to Christmas drinks than hot chocolate and marshmallows.
+Christmas is a time for friends, family, food and of course fun drinks!
+But there’s so much more to Christmas drinks than hot chocolate and marshmallows.
 From hot apple cider to pomegranate mojitos, there are many festive flavors that are sure to impress your guests!

 What Are the Best Non-Alcoholic Drinks?

-What Drinks to Serve for Brunch?
+Drinks to Serve for Christmas Brunch

 What Are the Best Christmas Drinks?

 - Mulled Wine –This is perfect for those chilly nights by the fireside!
 Grab your favorite white or red wine, citrus, spices (cloves and star anise are my favorites), and a little bit of sweetener.
 Similar to Sangria, you can spike it with a little extra liqueur if you’d like.
 Let it all simmer on the stove for a bit, then enjoy!

 - Hot Buttered Rum– Like Bing Crosby says in White Christmas, “light on the butter!”
 Throw together and heat up some whole milk, dark rum, butter, cinnamon, brown sugar, and nutmeg for an after-dinner treat that will make everybody feel warm and snuggly.
 Garnish with cinnamon sticks or whipped cream!

 - Moscow Reindeer Mule – I love Moscow mules, and this recipe adds a festive twist!
 Mix a handful of fresh mint (or fresh peppermint), vodka, fresh lime juice, ginger beer.
 Garnish the rim with a crushed candy cane or put in a whole one.
 Serve in a copper mug if you’re feeling extra fancy.

 - Mistletoe Margaritas– Try this merry margarita at your next holiday party!

 Merry Mistletoe MargaritasCelebrate the holidays with these delicious margaritas!Servings: 1Calories: 250kcal